Skip to Content

 4. Reinvest in yourself or your spouse

-The key success in your wealth foundation is that majority of the decisions that you take in the wealth foundation with your free cash flow will improve your finances.
+The critical success in your wealth foundation is that the majority of the decisions that you take in the wealth foundation with your free cash flow will improve your finances.

-The key metric of measurement is your personal net worth.
+The critical metric of measurement is your personal net worth.

 This is what financially you can be worth.
 It is made up of your total assets minus your total liabilities.

-Most of what you decide to do, will improve the net worth.
+Most of what you decide to do will improve your net worth.

 Here are some examples: